Customers Also Bought

 This device has undergone some new improvements.
-A new louder alarm system with blinking lights, that allows even the hearing impaired notification.
-This unit retains its program settings when changing batteries so you don't have to reprogram.
+A new, louder alarm system with blinking lights allows notification even for the hearing impaired.
+This unit retains its program settings when changing the batteries so you don't have to reprogram.
 It offers 20% more space than other automatic pill dispensers.
-New gear system to improve compartment rotation.
-An updated locking system to help prevent unauthorized tampering.
-Improved tray alignment to ensure that the pill compartment aligns with the open dispenser.
-Lastly, an updated alarm cut-off switch to make it easier to shut off after patient notification.
+A new gear system improves compartment rotation and an updated locking system helps prevent unauthorized tampering.
+Improved tray alignment ensures that the pill compartment aligns with the open dispenser.
+Lastly, an updated alarm cutoff switch makes it easier to shut off after patient notification.

 Anatomy of an Automatic Pill Dispenser

 What is Med-E-Lert™?

 New and Improved!
 Introducing the 2019 1.OPREMIUM Edition

 Med-E-Lert™ 28 Day Automatic Pill Dispenser now offers a tamper-resistant key locking mechanism on the dispenser.
 This system provides patient alerts when it is time to take solid pill medications and an updated alarm cut-off switch that turns the alarm off afterward.
 This medication storage system offers a series of small compartments that may be periodically filled with pills and medications and then locked for automatic dispensing on a timed schedule.
 Constructed with a transparent lid, this electronic pill organizer allows the patient and caregiver to view upcoming and past dosages.
 This means a caregiver can quickly monitor a patient's compliance and offer a reminder whenever necessary.